-Official transcripts are retained as a permanent part of a student's record.
+All required enrollment documents, e.g., unofficial and official transcripts and English Language Proficiency documents, are retained as a permanent part of a student's record.
 Scanned ID cards are deleted following identity verification.

 Students' Rights, Privileges, and Responsibilities

 Quantic School of Business and Technology students have the following rights: